hack3rs.ca network-security

 5. Custom Detections and Zeek Scripting Mindset

-Zeek can be extended with scripts and packages to generate notices or enrich telemetry.
-Many teams start with stock logging and gradually add custom logic once they understand what “normal” looks like in their environment.
+Zeek scripts and packages let you add custom notices or enrich telemetry beyond the stock logs.
+Most teams should start with the built-in logs and gradually add custom logic only after they understand what normal behavior looks like for their environment.

 6. Operational Challenges and Tuning